Add Custom Actions When Converting Documents

 Custom Actions Using Environment Variables

-Custom actions can use Environment variables in the path to the command and in the parameters passed to the command.
-Environment variables expand to their real when running the custom action.
+Custom actions can use Environment variables in the path to the command and also as the parameters passed to the command.
+Environment variables expand to their actual values when running the custom action.
 They are specified using the syntax %VARIABLE%.
-There are many well know system variables, %USERPROPFILE%, %TEMP% and %USERNAME% to list a few.
+There are many well-known system variables, %USERPROPFILE%, %TEMP%, and %USERNAME%, to list a few.

 You can also create and use your own system or user environment variables.
-Variables must be spelled correctly but are not case sensitive.
-Custom environment variables need to be created on each computer where they are used.
+Variables must be spelled correctly but are not case-sensitive.
+If you use custom environment variables, you must define them on each computer where they will use them.

-Use your environment variable in the path to the custom action.
-A preview shows what the variable expands to when possible.
-This lets you access tools and other custom actions stored in different locations for different users, as long as the environment variable for the user is set to the correct path for that user.
+When you use environment variables in the path to the custom action, a preview shows, when possible, what the variable expands to.
+Environment variables let you access tools and other custom actions stored in different locations for different users as long as the environment variable contains the correct information for that user.
 You can also use environment variables in the parameter list.

 Custom Actions Using Registry Keys